 historical women from all roles of life, prostitutes to queens.

 Her novels include: The Beaufort Bride, The Beaufort Woman (Book One and Two of The Beaufort Chronicles); A Song of Sixpence; Intractable Heart; The Kiss of the Concubine; The Winchester Goose; The Song of Heledd; The Forest Dwellers, and Peaceweaver.
-She is currently working on Book Three of The Beaufort Chronicles: The King’s Mother, will be published in November.
+Book Three of The Beaufort Chronicles: The King’s Mother, will be published in November.

 Her non-fiction articles feature in various historical anthologies and magazines.